bitovi/academy/src/technology-consulting/5-communication.md

 *Situation:* The client is exasperated with the vague requirements provided earlier, leading to misunderstandings in the project scope, and the consultant needs to address this frustration.

-**Client:** "I'm sick and tired of repeating myself!
+**Client:** “I’m sick and tired of repeating myself!
 How many times do I have to explain what we need?
-This project is turning into a nightmare!"
+This project is turning into a nightmare!”

-**Consultant:** "It seems like you're feeling exasperated about having to clarify the requirements repeatedly."
+**Consultant:** “It seems like you’re feeling exasperated about having to clarify the requirements repeatedly.”

-**Client:** "Yes, because it's wasting my time and holding up the entire project!"
+**Client:** “Yes, because it’s wasting my time and holding up the entire project!”

-**Consultant:** "It sounds like you're concerned that these misunderstandings are causing significant delays."
+**Consultant:** “It sounds like you’re concerned that these misunderstandings are causing significant delays.”

-**Client:** "Exactly!
-We can't keep going around in circles like this; it's costing us money every day."
+**Client:** “Exactly!
+We can’t keep going around in circles like this; it’s costing us money every day.”

-**Consultant:** "It feels like you're worried about the financial impact of these delays."
+**Consultant:** “It feels like you’re worried about the financial impact of these delays.”

 ---

 *Situation:* The client is highly agitated due to a miscommunication that led to incorrect features being developed, and the consultant needs to address their agitation.

-**Client:** "This is a disaster!
+**Client:** “This is a disaster!
 You built the wrong features entirely!
 How could this happen?
-This sets us back weeks!"
+This sets us back weeks!”

-**Consultant:** "It seems like you're really upset about the miscommunication leading to the wrong features being developed."
+**Consultant:** “It seems like you’re really upset about the miscommunication leading to the wrong features being developed.”

-**Client:** "Upset doesn't cover it!
+**Client:** “Upset doesn’t cover it!
 This is incompetence!
-We trusted you to get this right!"
+We trusted you to get this right!”

-**Consultant:** "It sounds like you're feeling let down and questioning our reliability."
+**Consultant:** “It sounds like you’re feeling let down and questioning our reliability.”

-**Client:** "Yes, I'm starting to wonder if we made a mistake partnering with you."
+**Client:** “Yes, I’m starting to wonder if we made a mistake partnering with you.”

-**Consultant:** "It feels like you're concerned about the future of our collaboration and its impact on your project's success."
+**Consultant:** “It feels like you’re concerned about the future of our collaboration and its impact on your project’s success.”

 ---

-*Situation:* A Marketing team member is irate with Sales over a campaign that didn't generate expected leads, and the consultant needs to mediate.
+*Situation:* A Marketing team member is irate with Sales over a campaign that didn’t generate expected leads, and the consultant needs to mediate.

-**Marketing:** "Sales completely dropped the ball!
+**Marketing:** “Sales completely dropped the ball!
 We delivered high-quality leads, and they squandered them!
-This is infuriating!"
+This is infuriating!”

-**Consultant:** "It seems like you're really angry that the leads weren't effectively followed up on by Sales."
+**Consultant:** “It seems like you’re really angry that the leads weren’t effectively followed up on by Sales.”

-**Marketing:** "Absolutely!
-We put in countless hours crafting this campaign, and they just let the opportunities slip away!"
+**Marketing:** “Absolutely!
+We put in countless hours crafting this campaign, and they just let the opportunities slip away!”

-**Consultant:** "It sounds like you're frustrated that your hard work isn't resulting in the expected outcomes."
+**Consultant:** “It sounds like you’re frustrated that your hard work isn’t resulting in the expected outcomes.”

-**Marketing:** "Yes, it's demoralizing, and it's affecting our team's morale!"
+**Marketing:** “Yes, it’s demoralizing, and it’s affecting our team’s morale!”

-**Consultant:** "It feels like you're concerned about the impact on your team and the company's overall performance."
+**Consultant:** “It feels like you’re concerned about the impact on your team and the company’s overall performance.”

 ---

 *Situation:* A Program Manager is frustrated with a Designer who is being uncooperative and vague about project requirements, and needs to address this issue.

-**Program Manager:** "I'm at my wits' end!
+**Program Manager:** “I’m at my wits’ end!
 Every time I ask for specifics, you give me nothing but fluff!
-How am I supposed to move this project forward?"
+How am I supposed to move this project forward?”

-**Designer:** "It seems like you're frustrated that I'm not providing detailed information."
+**Designer:** “It seems like you’re frustrated that I’m not providing detailed information.”

-**Program Manager:** "Exactly!
-Without concrete details, we can't allocate resources or set realistic timelines!"
+**Program Manager:** “Exactly!
+Without concrete details, we can’t allocate resources or set realistic timelines!”

-**Designer:** "It sounds like you're concerned about project planning and meeting deadlines."
+**Designer:** “It sounds like you’re concerned about project planning and meeting deadlines.”

-**Program Manager:** "Yes, and if we don't get this sorted out, the whole project is in jeopardy!"
+**Program Manager:** “Yes, and if we don’t get this sorted out, the whole project is in jeopardy!”

-**Designer:** "It feels like you're worried about the project's success and your responsibility in ensuring it."
+**Designer:** “It feels like you’re worried about the project’s success and your responsibility in ensuring it.”

 ---

-*Situation:* The client is furious because the app's user interface is confusing customers, leading to a spike in support calls, and the consultant needs to address their concerns.
+*Situation:* The client is furious because the app’s user interface is confusing customers, leading to a spike in support calls, and the consultant needs to address their concerns.

-**Client:** "This user interface is a complete mess!
+**Client:** “This user interface is a complete mess!
 Our support lines are flooded because no one can figure out how to use the app!
-This is unacceptable!"
+This is unacceptable!”

-**Consultant:** "It seems like you're extremely frustrated with the current user interface causing issues for your customers."
+**Consultant:** “It seems like you’re extremely frustrated with the current user interface causing issues for your customers.”

-**Client:** "Frustrated?
-I'm livid!
-This is damaging our reputation and costing us money!"
+**Client:** “Frustrated?
+I’m livid!
+This is damaging our reputation and costing us money!”

-**Consultant:** "It sounds like you're worried about the negative impact on your brand and financial losses due to increased support needs."
+**Consultant:** “It sounds like you’re worried about the negative impact on your brand and financial losses due to increased support needs.”

-**Client:** "Exactly!
-If this continues, we'll lose customers to our competitors!"
+**Client:** “Exactly!
+If this continues, we’ll lose customers to our competitors!”

-**Consultant:** "It feels like you're concerned about customer retention and staying competitive in the market."
+**Consultant:** “It feels like you’re concerned about customer retention and staying competitive in the market.”

 ---

 *Situation:* The client is alarmed about security vulnerabilities found in the software, and the consultant needs to address their urgent concerns.

-**Client:** "This is a serious breach!
-Our customer's data is at risk because of these vulnerabilities!
-How could you let this happen?"
+**Client:** “This is a serious breach!
+Our customer’s data is at risk because of these vulnerabilities!
+How could you let this happen?”

-**Consultant:** "It seems like you're highly concerned about the security issues affecting customer data."
+**Consultant:** “It seems like you’re highly concerned about the security issues affecting customer data.”

-**Client:** "Concerned is an understatement!
-If this gets out, our company's credibility is ruined!"
+**Client:** “Concerned is an understatement!
+If this gets out, our company’s credibility is ruined!”

-**Consultant:** "It sounds like you're worried about the potential damage to your company's reputation and trust with customers."
+**Consultant:** “It sounds like you’re worried about the potential damage to your company’s reputation and trust with customers.”

-**Client:** "Yes, and legal repercussions could be devastating!"
+**Client:** “Yes, and legal repercussions could be devastating!”

-**Consultant:** "It feels like you're anxious about both the legal and financial consequences of this situation."
+**Consultant:** “It feels like you’re anxious about both the legal and financial consequences of this situation.”

 ---

-*Situation:* The client is upset because the consultant didn't implement a critical feature they believed was agreed upon, causing project delays.
+*Situation:* The client is upset because the consultant didn’t implement a critical feature they believed was agreed upon, causing project delays.

-**Client:** "I can't believe the offline mode isn't available!
+**Client:** “I can’t believe the offline mode isn’t available!
 We agreed this was essential!
-This oversight is unacceptable and is costing us dearly!"
+This oversight is unacceptable and is costing us dearly!”

-**Consultant:** "It seems like you're really upset that the offline mode wasn't implemented as expected."
+**Consultant:** “It seems like you’re really upset that the offline mode wasn’t implemented as expected.”

-**Client:** "Yes, our field agents are now unable to perform their tasks, and it's creating chaos!"
+**Client:** “Yes, our field agents are now unable to perform their tasks, and it’s creating chaos!”

-**Consultant:** "It sounds like you're worried about the operational disruptions this is causing."
+**Consultant:** “It sounds like you’re worried about the operational disruptions this is causing.”

-**Client:** "Exactly!
-This mistake is impacting our service delivery and customer satisfaction!"
+**Client:** “Exactly!
+This mistake is impacting our service delivery and customer satisfaction!”

-**Consultant:** "It feels like you're concerned about maintaining high service standards and keeping your customers happy."
+**Consultant:** “It feels like you’re concerned about maintaining high service standards and keeping your customers happy.”

 ---

-*Situation:* A Sales Manager is angry with the Marketing team's lack of support for an upcoming product launch, and the consultant needs to address the issue.
+*Situation:* A Sales Manager is angry with the Marketing team’s lack of support for an upcoming product launch, and the consultant needs to address the issue.

-**Sales Manager:** "This is ridiculous!
-The launch is next week, and Marketing hasn't provided any of the materials we need!
-They're sabotaging us!"
+**Sales Manager:** “This is ridiculous!
+The launch is next week, and Marketing hasn’t provided any of the materials we need!
+They’re sabotaging us!”

-**Consultant:** "It seems like you're really frustrated that you haven't received the necessary materials from Marketing."
+**Consultant:** “It seems like you’re really frustrated that you haven’t received the necessary materials from Marketing.”

-**Sales Manager:** "Frustrated doesn't cut it!
-Their negligence is going to make us look incompetent in front of clients!"
+**Sales Manager:** “Frustrated doesn’t cut it!
+Their negligence is going to make us look incompetent in front of clients!”

-**Consultant:** "It sounds like you're worried about the potential negative impression on your clients due to this delay."
+**Consultant:** “It sounds like you’re worried about the potential negative impression on your clients due to this delay.”

-**Sales Manager:** "Yes, and it's going to hurt our sales numbers and commissions!"
+**Sales Manager:** “Yes, and it’s going to hurt our sales numbers and commissions!”

-**Consultant:** "It feels like you're concerned about the financial impact and your team's morale."
+**Consultant:** “It feels like you’re concerned about the financial impact and your team’s morale.”

 ---

 *Situation:* The client is exasperated due to vague performance requirements leading to unsatisfactory results, and the consultant needs to address this frustration.

-**Client:** "The app is slow and unresponsive!
+**Client:** “The app is slow and unresponsive!
 I thought we made it clear we needed top-notch performance!
-This is unacceptable!"
+This is unacceptable!”

-**Consultant:** "It seems like you're really disappointed with the application's current performance."
+**Consultant:** “It seems like you’re really disappointed with the application’s current performance.”

-**Client:** "Disappointed?
-I'm furious!
-Our users are leaving negative reviews, and it's damaging our reputation!"
+**Client:** “Disappointed?
+I’m furious!
+Our users are leaving negative reviews, and it’s damaging our reputation!”

-**Consultant:** "It sounds like you're worried about how this is affecting user satisfaction and your brand image."
+**Consultant:** “It sounds like you’re worried about how this is affecting user satisfaction and your brand image.”

-**Client:** "Exactly!
-This could have been avoided if you had just delivered what we asked for!"
+**Client:** “Exactly!
+This could have been avoided if you had just delivered what we asked for!”

-**Consultant:** "It feels like you're concerned that misaligned expectations are causing serious issues for your business."
+**Consultant:** “It feels like you’re concerned that misaligned expectations are causing serious issues for your business.”

 ---